- May 29 - June 2

 The Complete Training Consists of Five Elements

 1. Personal wilderness quests.
-Two vision quests as a participant, the first at the beginning of the training, the second sometime during the training period.
+Two quests as a participant, the first at the beginning of the training, the second sometime during the training period.

 2. Apprentice quests.
 Two quests as a guide-apprentice, under the supervision and support of Rites of Passage staff.

-3. Training workshops (2): Medicine Wheel, Art of Mirroring.
+3. Training workshops (2): Four Directions (Medicine Wheel), Art of Mirroring.

 4. Online group mentoring sessions (6): Feedback and supervision on guiding scenarios, practical situations one might encounter as a guide.
 Sessions are scheduled once a month.

 5. Program leadership (1): Planning and guiding one day-long or weekend-long program event, as a further form of apprenticeship.

 Upon completion of all 5 elements, Rites of Passage will certify the individual as a Wilderness Vision Quest Guide.

-2. Overview of the Medicine Wheel: spirit, body, soul and mind; aspects of initiation and rebirth.
+2. Overview of the Four Directions teachings: spirit, body, soul and mind; aspects of initiation and rebirth.
 Principles of Council.

 3. South Shield: inner child, play, and the summer season of life; physical plane preparation for guides, safety practices.